ECE3400-Team14/Team-14-Website/docs/Labs/Lab4.md

 ### Reading and Writing memory

 We first tested the memory module without inputs from the camera to make sure we actually understand how it works.
-In 'CONTROL_UNIT', we created two registers: `X_ADDR` that increments every clock cycle, and `Y_ADDR` that increments every time an entire row of data has been written into the memory.
+In `CONTROL_UNIT`, we created two registers: `X_ADDR` that increments every clock cycle, and `Y_ADDR` that increments every time an entire row of data has been written into the memory.
 We then set `w_en` to 1 and output different colors according to the x-y coordinates.
 For example, to create our own color bar test, the output is defined as follows:

 ```verilog
   if (X_ADDR < 20)